 - Are variable, can be difficult to plan for, and have a large impact on crop growth, development, and yield.
-Farmers must find ways to adapt to changing conditions and manage the crop in these conditions. - 2014 and 2019 were the only years that could be considered dry, while in excess of 20 inches of rainfall was received during 2015-2018, and 2020. - Even wet years were dynamically different in the average temperatures, rainfall distribution, water requirements and yield. - The UGA Checkbook (Figure 1) is one of the most commonly used methods for irrigation scheduling, but caution is advised as it was developed based on historical averages, thus, is not an exact fit for years that are either wetter or drier than normal as it will over and under predict water need in those years respectively. - The total estimated water requirement from the UGA Checkbook for peanuts is 18 inches.
+Farmers must find ways to adapt to changing conditions and manage the crop in these conditions. - 2014 and 2019 were the only years that could be considered dry, in the past 8 years, while in excess of 20 inches of rainfall was received during 2015-2018, and 2020-2022.
+This is not to say we have not had sporadic drought throughout the season. - Even wet years were dynamically different in the average temperatures, rainfall distribution, water requirements and yield. - The UGA Checkbook (Figure 1) is one of the most commonly used methods for irrigation scheduling, but caution is advised as it was developed based on historical averages, thus, is not an exact fit for years that are either wetter or drier than normal as it will over and under predict water need in those years respectively. - The total estimated water requirement from the UGA Checkbook for peanuts is 18 inches.